Johann König makes Art Pop

 For me, art is a defining element in my life that has already helped me through difficult times.
 Therefore I want as many people as possible to have access to art and for galleries to lose this elitist veneer.
 We want to bring art closer to people in the gallery through various channels, such as exhibitions, Instagram, the podcast “Was mit Kunst” and also the magazine.
 We don’t see ourselves solely as sellers, but also very much as art mediators.

-Read the full interview in our upcoming print magazine – The Reconnect Issue – to find out how the König Galerie has reacted to the Corona crisis and how Johann König thinks the art scene will change within the next years, facing Corona as well as the general digitization of the industry.
+Read the full interview in our new print magazine – The Reconnect Issue – to find out how the König Galerie has reacted to the Corona crisis and how Johann König thinks the art scene will change within the next years, facing Corona as well as the general digitization of the industry.